Dom231/From_RESTful_To_GraphQL/README.md

 * THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button

 ## Current Status
+* Backend is currenlty set up to run apollo
+* typeDefs and Resolvers are setup
+* muations and queries have been created on the front end
+* APP on client side has been set up to run Apollo

 ## Left to do
+* The front end still needs work
+* The mutations and queries have not yet been implomented in the frontend pages
+* test if the saved book and removed book mutations work (Does not work on SandBox; WAIT UNTIL FRONTEND IS SETUP!!!)

 ## Deployed sight link
+[Stay tuned]